zabbix/zabbix/templates/app/openai_platform_http/README.md

 ## Setup

-1. Create an admin token on [OpenAI Platform](https://platform.openai.com/settings/organization/admin-keys) page.
+1. Create an admin token on the [OpenAI Platform](https://platform.openai.com/settings/organization/admin-keys) page.
-2. Put the admin token into {$OPENAI.API.TOKEN} macro.
+2. Enter the admin token into the `{$OPENAI.API.TOKEN}` macro.

 ### Macros used